Hindu Marriage Act, 1955: Applicability

 to any other person domiciled in the territories to which this Act extends who is not a Muslim, Christian, Parsi or Jew by religion, unless it is proved that any such person would not have been governed by the Hindu law or by any custom or usage as part of that law in respect of any of the matters dealt with herein if this Act had not been passed.

-This section therefore applies to Hindus by religion in any of its forms and Hindus within the extended meaning i.e. Buddhist, Jains or Sikh and, in fact, applies to all such persons domiciled in the country who are not Muslims, Christians, Parsi or Jew, unless it is proved that such persons are not governed by the Act under any custom or usage.
-The Act applies to Hindus outside the territory of India only if such a Hindu is domiciled in the territory of India.
+The Act applies to Hindus outside the territory of India only if they are domiciled in India.

-The Act was viewed as conservative because it applied to any person who is Hindu by religion in any of its forms, yet groups other religions into the act (Jains, Buddhists, or Sikhs) as specified in Article 44 of the Indian Constitution.
+The Act was viewed as conservative because it applied to any person who is Hindu by religion in any of its forms, but it also includes other religions, such as Jains, Buddhists, or Sikhs as specified in Article 44 of the Indian Constitution.
 However, with the passage of Anand Marriage (Amendment) Bill in 2012, Sikhs now also have their own personal law related to marriage.

-A marriage is directly registered by the Registrar of Marriage under section 8 of Hindu Marriage Act-1955 on the same working day.
-Verification of all the documents is carried out on the date of application and thereafter Marriage is registered on the same working day by the registrar of marriage appointed by the Govt. of India and marriage certificate is issued.
+A marriage is directly registered by the Registrar of Marriage under section 8 of Hindu Marriage Act, 1955 on the same working day when applied.
+Verification of all the documents is carried out on the date of application and thereafter the marriage is registered on the same working day by the registrar of marriage appointed by the Government of India and marriage certificate is issued.

 Hindu view of marriage

-According to Hinduism, marriage is a sacred relationship.
-In some Hindu systems of marriage, there is no role for the state as marriage remained a private affair within the social realm.
-Within this traditional framework reference, marriage is undoubtedly the most important transitional point in a Hindu's life and the most important of all the Hindu "sanskaras" (life-cycle rituals).
+In Hinduism, marriage is a sacred relationship.
+Traditionally, there was no role for the state in marriage and it was treated as private affair within the social realm.
+Within this traditional framework, marriage is undoubtedly the most important transition in a Hindu's life and the most important of all the Hindu rites of passage.

-The Congress Government diluted the Hindu Marriage in 1955 by enactment of HMA and then in 1983 by introduction of 498A.
-Special Marriage Act in 2000.

-Therefore there was fierce religious opposition to enacting such laws for marriage, succession and adoption.
-The greatest opposition was to the provision of divorce, something which is anathema to the Hindu religion.
-Also resisted was the principle of equal inheritance by sons and daughters regardless of whether the daughter was married or unwed.
-This was contrary to the Hindu view of family, where married daughters were regarded as belonging to the family of their husband, not to the family of their father.
+The nature of marriage for Hindus was radically changed by the passage of the Hindu Marriage Act (1955), the Special Marriage Act, 1954, which brought marriage into the realm of civil law.
+It was further changed in 1983 by addition of section 498A to the Indian Penal Code, which aimed to protect married women from cruel treatment by husbands and in-laws.
+There was fierce religious opposition to the enactment of these laws, and especially to the legal introduction of divorce, which is not permitted in Hinduism.
+There was also resistance to the principle of equal inheritance by sons and both married and unmarried daughters, contrary to the Hindu view that a married daughter belongs to the family of her husband, not her birth family.

 Some have argued that Hindu marriage cannot be subjected to legislative intervention.
-Derrett predicted in his later writings that despite some evidence of modernisation, the dominant view in Hindu society for the foreseeable future would remain that marriage is a form of social obligation.
+Duncan Derrett predicted in his later writings that despite some evidence of modernisation, the dominant view in Hindu society for the foreseeable future would remain that marriage is a form of social obligation.